 All ships have a forward facing direction, indicated on their ship base.
 Maintaining facing is very important, as each gun on a ship has a specific set of hexes in which an opponent may be targeted.
 The only time a player may rotate their Airship is at the beginning of a Fly action, so they may not rotate their ship before a Fire Guns action, for example.
-At the end of a Fly action, the ship always ends up facing in the direction where the final Flight Path is pointing.
-Sailing Ships never rotate unless forced to by drifting.
+At the end of a Fly action, the ship always ends up facing in the direction where the final flight path is pointing.
+Seaships may never rotate in this way.